-CTE Home Programs Networking (IT Networking)
+CTE Home Programs IT/Networking

 The Networking program of study exposes students to the fundamentals of computer hardware and software, and how to install, configure, and troubleshoot network devices.
 When students complete the required courses, they will be able to configure an internet server and troubleshoot internet connectivity.